sherzodcode/diary-API/readme.txt

 Today is first day of april.
 Time is 0:04.
 I think i finish html part of HBS project.
 I need to open open new repository for that project, and push there.
+Ok, Time is 23:14.
+I started Handle-bars project but not finished yet.
+I had a little bit problem with Tailwind css config , but now it's fixed.
+In Sha Allah Tomorrow , i'll do my best to finish this project

 ////////